Saayad 2

-Saayad 2 is the fourth project of Durgish Films and is a sequel to the 2012 blockbuster film Saayad.
+Saayad 2 is the fourth project of Durgish Films and a sequel to the 2012 blockbuster film Saayad.

 Plot

 The film stars Sushil Shrestha and Sharon Shrestha in lead roles.
 It also features Amrit Dhungana, Kushal Pandey, Sunil Rawal, Sushil Sitaula, Nisha Karki, Rubina Shrestha, and Buddhi Lal Magar.
 The film initially cast Sandhya K.C, Arpana Upadhyaya and Aashirman DS Joshi in lead roles but they were replaced by Sharon, Nisha Karki and Kushal Pandey, respectively.